US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 | Workday | ~35% (enterprise) | Strips formatting; parses by section headers | Use standard section headers: “Work Experience”, “Education”, “Skills”.
 No columns, no graphics. |

-| Greenhouse | ~18% (tech/startup) | Scores on role-specific keyword density | Mirror the exact job description language — use their verbs, nouns, and phrases. |
+| Greenhouse | ~18% (tech/startup) | Scores on role-specific keyword density | Mirror the exact job description language — their verbs, nouns, phrases |

-| Lever | ~12% (mid-market) | Prioritizes recent, relevant experience | Lead your resume with a “Relevant Experience” section, not a summary. |
+| Lever | ~12% (mid-market) | Prioritizes recent, relevant experience | Lead with a “Relevant Experience” section, not a summary |

 Strategy #3: Lead With Skills, Not Chronology

-That means your resume should be skills-forward:
+Your resume must be skills-forward:

 - Put a “Core Competencies” section in the top third of your resume